-Your ISA allowance is the total amount you can put in your ISA during a specific tax year – as things currently stand, the maximum you can save or invest in an ISA is £20,000, but it may change in the future.
-In fact, it’s already gone through many changes.
-Back in 2014/15, the ISA allowance was £15,000, then in 2015/16, it rose to £15,240.
-The last rise was seen in 2017/18 as the ISA allowance was set to £20,000 per tax year.
+Your ISA allowance is the total amount you can put in your ISAs (Individual Savings Accounts) during a specific tax year – as things currently stand, the maximum you can save and/or invest in an ISA is £20,000, but this may change in the future.

 How to use your ISA allowance

-Each year, you’ve got until midnight on the 5th April to take full advantage of your ISA allowance.
-If you don’t use it before the end of the tax year, then you’ll lose it forever as you can’t carry over any unused allowances into the following years.
-However, it’s possible to transfer your old ISAs (and used ISA allowance) from one provider to another without it impacting your savings.
-All you need to do is contact your new provider and complete the official ISA transfer form to retain the tax benefits attached to your account – do not withdraw any money during the transfer process or your ISA will lose its tax-efficient status.
+Each year, you’ve got until midnight on the 5th April to take full advantage of your annual ISA allowance - and if you don’t use it before the end of the tax year, then you’ll lose it forever as you can’t carry over any unused allowances into the following years.
+However, it is possible to transfer your old ISAs (where you've used previous ISA allowances) from one provider to another without it impacting your savings.
+All you need to do is contact your new provider and complete the official ISA transfer form to retain the tax benefits attached to your account - just remember not to withdraw any money during the transfer process or your ISA will lose its tax-efficient status.

 Obviously, not everybody is able to save or invest £20,000 a year, and that’s absolutely fine.
-However, if you want to take control of your finances, it could be worth putting whatever you can afford aside, even small sums.
-And if you do it on a regular basis for a number of years, you could end up with a decent nest egg for the future.
+It isn't a goal that you have to reach.
+However, if you regularly save or invest money in ISAs for a number of years, then you could end up with a decent nest egg for the future.

 What are the benefits of using your ISA allowance early?

-Compounding happens when your profits, whether it’s interest or dividends (payments made by companies you invest in), are put back into your pot.
-By leaving your gains and earnings in your savings or investment account, your profits can start working and depending on the environment, they could generate further profits.
-Over time, your money could snowball, and your pot could grow exponentially.
+Compounding happens when your profits, whether it’s in the form of interest or dividends (which are payments made by the companies you invest in), are put back into your savings or investment pot.
+By leaving your gains and earnings in your savings or investment account, your profits could start working and depending on the environment, they might generate further profits.
+Over time, your money could snowball, and your pot could grow further.

 Say you open a Stocks and Shares ISA and start paying into it on the very first day of the new tax year.
 You put £100 every month and leave it alone for 20 years.
-After two decades, your pot could be worth £34,5621.
-However, if you wait until September to start investing £100 a month, you would miss out on five months of being invested, which could potentially mean missing out on gains.
-So, if you can afford it, it could be wise to start your ISA journey now.
+After two decades, your pot could be worth £34,5891.
+However, if you wait until September to start investing this same £100 a month, you would miss out on five months of being invested, which could potentially mean missing out on gains if markets perform as expected, or even better than expected.

 Setting up an ISA may sound like a daunting task, but it doesn’t have to be.
-If you want to invest in a Stocks and Shares ISA, there are many online platforms, like Wealthify, that will do the hard work for you.
-Simply select your risk level and let us know how much you want to invest – you can start with as little as £1.
-Then, our team of experts will do the rest, from building your ISA to managing it on an ongoing basis.
+If you want to invest in a Stocks and Shares ISA, there are many platforms, like Wealthify, that will all do the hard work for you.
+Simply select your risk level and let us know how much you want to invest – you could start with as little as £1 if you want to!
+Our team of experts will then do the rest, from building your ISA, to managing it on an ongoing basis.